kristanhilby/kristanhilby.github.io/_teaching/6_project.md

 <h4 id="fdbk_2131" style="text-align: center;">Student Feedback</h4>

+Taken from the anonymous course evaluations:

-> "Amazing TA who is very dedicated to helping students learn and is very accommodating" - Student 22248
+> "Amazing TA who is very dedicated to helping students learn and is very accommodating"

 > "Kristan was an excellent TA.
-She was approachable, responsive and helpful, and she managed the logistics of the class deftly" - Student 32951
+She was approachable, responsive and helpful, and she managed the logistics of the class deftly"

 > "Kristan was incredibly helpful and worked hard to make this class and the final projects happen...
-Thanks!" - Student 33016
+Thanks!"

-> "Kristan is very organized, approachable, and responsive to questions and requests" - Student 44199
+> "Kristan is very organized, approachable, and responsive to questions and requests"

 <h4 id="lesslearn_2131" style="text-align: center;">Lessons Learned</h4>
+-